AmandaB2023/P1_Lackyle_Sporthorses/README.md

 *   add custom 404 page
 *   add fully functional contact form.
-*   make inprovements to the advert pages to make them more interactive.
+*   make improvements to the advert pages to make them more interactive.
 *   improve my commit messages.
+*   I must also get better at making wireframes as I found balsamiq difficult to get used to.

 ## Credits